cboone/photos-scripts/README.md

 ### References

-- FastRawViewer approach to flattening / linearizing raw files: <https://www.fastrawviewer.com/blog/red_flowers_photography_to-see-the-real-picture>
+- The FastRawViewer approach to flattening / linearizing raw files is described in multiple blog posts and articles; this blog post has the most detailed description of the actual metadata tag changes used to accomplish it: <https://www.fastrawviewer.com/blog/red_flowers_photography_to-see-the-real-picture>

 ### Tools